|Copa del Rey 2003-2004|

 Enrique Yarza was born in 1930.
-He was the keeper of one of the best historical stages of Real Zaragoza with Los Magníficos.
+He was the keeper of one of the best historical period of Real Zaragoza with Los Magníficos.
 He moved there in 1953 from Club Deportivo Fuenclara.
 He played for them from 1953 to 1960.
 They won two Copa del Generalísimo(now Copa del Rey) in 1964 and 1966, and the Fairs Cup in 1964.

 GK: Andoni Cedrún (Spain)

-He appeared in 351 La Liga games over the course of 17 seasons, representing mostly Zaragoza with which he won three major titles, including the 1995 Cup Winners' Cup.
+Andoni Cedrún appeared in 351 La Liga games over the course of 17 seasons, representing mostly Zaragoza with which he won three major titles, including the 1995 Cup Winners' Cup.
 He started his career with Athletic Bilbao.
 He played with Cadiz before heading to Zaragoza in 1984.
 His father Carmelo Cedrún a goalkeeper played for both Athletic Bilboa and Spain.

 GK: Juanmi (Spain)

-After graduating from Real Madrid B Team, he was third-choice for Real Madrid behind Francisco Buyo and Pedro Jaro.
+After graduating from Real Madrid B Team, he was third-choice for Real Madrid behind Francisco Buyo.
 In the 1993 off-season, Juanmi moved to Real Zaragoza as backup to veteran Andoni Cedrún.
-After two years as second-choice (although he did manage 27 La Liga appearances combined), he went on to become the Aragonese side's undisputed starter, being instrumental in the club's 2001 conquest of the Copa del Rey.
+After two years as second-choice, he went on to become the Aragonese side's undisputed starter, being instrumental in the club's 2001 conquest of the Copa del Rey.
 Capped once for Spain.

 RB: Alberto Belsué (Spain)

 After beginning with lowly Endesa de Andorra, Belsué joined La Liga club Real Zaragoza, where he helped to win the 1994 Copa del Rey and the following year's UEFA Cup Winners' Cup.
 He also played for Alavés and Numancia.
 He was capped 14 times.
 He played at the European Championship in 1996, converting one of the penalties against England in the quarterfinal.

 CB: Xavi Aguado (Spain)

-Aguado began playing football with local CF Badalona.
+Xavi Aguado began playing football with local CF Badalona.
 After two seasons at local CE Sabadell FC in the second division, he joined Real Zaragoza in La Liga for the 1990–91 campaign, quickly establishing as first-choice whilst displaying aerial ability and team leadership alike (he would be early on named club captain).
 Aguado was part of the Zaragoza team that beat Arsenal in the 1994–95 UEFA Cup Winners' Cup final.

 CB: Fernando Caceres (Spain)

-Cáceres began at Argentinos Juniors and in 1991 was transferred to Club Atlético River Plate where he won his first title, the 1991 Apertura.
-He then moved to Spain to play for Real Zaragoza, where he won the Copa del Rey in 1994 and the UEFA Cup Winners' Cup the following year.
-Cáceres returned to Argentina for a brief spell at Boca Juniors, before moving back to Spain in late 1996 and sign for Valencia CF. Aged almost 29 he joined Celta de Vigo, helping to the Galicians' La Liga and European consolidation.
+Cáceres began at Argentinos Juniors and in 1991 was transferred to River Plate where he won his first title, the 1991 Apertura.
+He then moved to Spain to play for Real Zaragoza, where he won the Copa del Rey in 1994 and the Cup Winners' Cup.
+The following year.
+Cáceres had a brief spell at Boca Juniors, before signing for Valencia CF and then, Celta de Vigo.
 Capped 22 times, he won the Copa America 1993 and went to USA 1994.

 CB/RB: Casuco (Spain)

 Born in Lorca, Region of Murcia, Juan Martínez Martínez was better known as Casuco.
-He played with Granada CF and then the Elche CF. He ended up at Real Zaragoza, where he spent ten years and lived his best season as a player, becoming team captain.
+He played with Granada CF and then the Elche CF in the 1970's.
+He joined Real Zaragoza in 1979, where he spent ten years and played his best career as a player, becoming team captain.
 He helped Real Zaragoza to win the Copa Del Rey in 1985-1986.

 SW/LB: José Luis Violeta (Spain)

 José Luis Violeta made his debut with Club Deportivo Puertollano.
 He played for 14 seasons at Real Zaragoza (1963-1977) as a part of the glorious era.
 He was a symbol of the club.
 He won two Copa del Generalísimo(now Copa del Rey) in 1964 and 1966.
 From 1966 to 1974, he was capped for Spain 14 times, scoring a single goal and debuting in 1966 against Uruguay.

 |José Luis Violeta|

 Born in Granada, he began his career with Segunda División Granada in 1964.
 From 1966 to 1977, he played for Real Zaragoza, where he played the prime of his career.
 He played 303 games, the third player with most appearances.
 He rejoined Granada at the end of his career in 1977.
 His father Manuel González played for Real Madrid.

 LB: Severino Reija (Spain)

-He played of the best historical sides of Real Zaragoza( Los Magníficos).
+Severino Reija played of the best historical sides of Real Zaragoza( Los Magníficos).
 They won two Copa del Generalísimo(now Copa del Rey) in 1964 and 1966, and the Fairs Cup in 1964.
 He participated with the national team at the 1962 and 1966 World Cup.
-And in 1964, he was a member of the European Nations' Cup, and the 1966 FIFA World Cup.
+And in 1964, he was a member of the European Nations' Cup that spain won at home.